Nikita-Ravindra-Albela/Healthcare-Provider-financial-and-resource-allocation/README.md

 Perform a detailed analysis of revenue, expenses, and provider efficiency.

-Build an interactive, multi-page dashboard to summarize insights.
+Build an interactive dashboard to summarize insights.

 Communicate findings with clarity using effective data visualization.

 📑 Dashboard Structure
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The dashboard consists of 3–4 interactive pages:
+The dashboard consists of interactive Dashboard consisting the below:

 Financial Overview

-Summarizes revenue, expenses, profit, and other key financial metrics.
+Summarizes Billign Amount, Medication cost, Treatment Cost, Insurance cost, Room charges and out-of-pocket that the patients had to pay from their pocket despite the insurance coverage.

 Provides a snapshot of the healthcare center’s financial health.